kctekn/obsidian-TagsRoutes/README.md

 And you can show up your beautiful vault pictures here: [Share & showcase](https://github.com/kctekn/obsidian-TagsRoutes/discussions/17)

+## Version 1.2.2 Bug Fix Release:

+- **Bug fix:** LMB+Drag and RMB+Drag has no effect

+Refer to https://github.com/kctekn/obsidian-TagsRoutes/issues/34 for detail.

+This appears to be an issue introduced in Obsidian v1.7.x, but it has already been fixed.

 ## Version 1.2.1 Release Notes:

 ### New Features: